 It’s a type of North African cookware made of clay or ceramic.

-It has a fantastic conical shape which you can both cook and serve from and looks impressive sitting in the middle of your table.
+Which has a fantastic conical shape that you can both cook and serve from and looks impressive sitting in the middle of your table.

 It’s a bit like the word, casserole, which means both the dish and the cooking method (I mention this in my recipe for chorizo stew).

-The tagines’ origin dates to when Harun al Rashid ruled the Islamic Empire, late 18th century.
+The tagines’ origin dates to when Harun al Rashid ruled the Islamic Empire, in the late 18th century.